project-koku/koku/docs/devtools.rst

 Trino Coordinator
 """""""""""""""""

-This is the brain of the Trino installation, and the node the client connects to submit statements for execution.
+This is the brain of the Trino installation and the node the client connects to when submitting statements for execution.
 The coordinator keeps track of the activity on each worker and coordinates the execution of a query.
 The coordinator creates a logical model of a query involving a series of stages, which is then translated into a series of connected tasks running on a cluster of Trino workers.